SHOW SLAVE STATUS

 The value of

 Seconds_Behind_Masteris based on the timestamps stored in events, which are preserved through replication.
-This means that if a master M1 is itself a slave of M0, any event from M1's binary log that originates from M0's binary log has M0's timestamp for that event.
+This means that if a source M1 is itself a replica of M0, any event from M1's binary log that originates from M0's binary log has M0's timestamp for that event.
 This enables MySQL to replicate

 TIMESTAMPsuccessfully.
 However, the problem for